 While meeting the basic living needs of the residents of the community, the Group also promotes smart community construction by proactively utilising emerging technologies such as the Internet of Things, big data and artificial intelligence, and introducing the application of intelligent equipment, so as to enhance the Group's service efficiency in providing high quality property management services for the residents.
-The Group has established a powerful digitalized "cloud" system in the head office, which minimised the dependency on function and scope of "management" and strengthened the service capacity of the "terminal", so as to organise effective community services.
+The Group has established a powerful head office digital "cloud" system, which minimised the dependency on function and scope of "management" and strengthened the service capacity of the "terminal", so as to organise effective community services.
 For instance, the Group has upgraded the existing Big Dipper system to a "digital property management platform" by adding an intelligent customer service feature that covers the five basic services including security, cleaning, greening, maintenance and engineering, the order-oriented operation system of the lift, energy and decoration services, as well as the customer complaint platform comprising complaint, repair application, parking, payment, decoration and other services.
 The Group has divided the entire property management service process into orders, further enhancing the service efficiency of the Group.

-In addition to its efforts in refining the basic businesses, the Group has classified its management projects into various service levels based on different charging standards, set standards for equipment modification and services and provided well-oriented service experiences, so as to satisfy customers' demand for performance-price ratio in different projects and secure the Group's rapid expansion across China.
-With the establishment of an automated, centralised and standardized management system, the Group has realised excellent capacity of cost control under the premise of securing customer satisfaction.
+In addition to its efforts in refining the basic businesses, the Group has classified the projects managed by it into various service levels based on different charging standards, set standards for equipment modification and services and provided well-oriented service experiences, so as to satisfy customers' demand for performance-price ratio in different projects and secure the Group's rapid expansion across China.
+With the establishment of an automated, centralised and standardised management system, the Group has realised excellent capacity of cost control under the premise of steadily increasing management areas and securing customer satisfaction.